ryan-rashidian/qemy/README.md

 - CLI: Command line interface entry point.
 - Fetch: SEC filings, stock market data and macroeconomic indicators.
 - Chart: price history, model visualization, etc.
-- (In Progress) Model: DCF, Comps, and other valuation models.
-- (In Progress) Model: Monte Carlo and historical simulations.
+- Model: DCF, Monte Carlo, linear regression, and more to come.
-- (In Progress) Manual: built in help commands and info as guides for using qemy CLI.
+- Info: help commands and guides within the qemy CLI.
-- (Planned) Filter: metric based stock screening.
+- (Planned) Filter: stock screening.

 Note: Filing data is currently limited to US Generally Accepted Accounting Principles (US-GAAP) format and all metrics are in USD for now.
 Support for International Financial Reporting Standard (IFRS) and currency conversion is planned.